Document Bank of Virginia

 Context

-In rural areas across the state local stores, such as the Pocahontas Colliery Store in Tazewell County, were often the centers of commerce and provided gathering places for community residents.
-In the 19th century stores in these rural communities were frequently found in locations that were being developed for industrial purposes and to transport raw materials.
+In rural communities across the state, local stores were often the centers of commerce and provided gathering places for local residents.
+In the 19th century stores, such as the Pocahontas Colliery Store in Tazewell County, were frequently found in locations that were being developed for industrial purposes and to transport raw materials.
+In Tazewell, that meant coal.

-The success of southwestern Virginia's coalfields—lying in Buchanan, Dickenson, Lee, Russell, Scott, Tazewell, and Wise Counties—is inexorably linked to the expansion of railroads.
+The success of southwestern Virginia's coalfields in the Appalachian Plateau region, including Buchanan, Dickenson, Lee, Russell, Scott, Tazewell, and Wise Counties, is linked to the expansion of railroads.
 After the Civil War, rail companies expanded westward as industrialists opened coal mines in the state's southwestern region.
 Norfolk & Western Railroad shipped its first coal from the Pocahontas Coalfield in 1883 and quickly developed lines through Tazewell to Norton.
 The Louisville & Nashville Railroad built more rail lines into Norton and the Wise County coalfields by the 1890s.
 A decade later companies had developed lines that delivered high-grade coke coal and steam coal from southwestern Virginia to piers at Hampton in eastern Virginia for shipment to both domestic and international markets.

 Standards